puppetlabs/bolt/README.md

 * Scales to more than 1000 concurrent connections.
 * Supports industry standard protocols (SSH/SCP, WinRM/PSRP) and authentication methods (password, publickey).

+> For a step-by-step introduction to Bolt, see our [hands-on-lab](https://github.com/puppetlabs/tasks-hands-on-lab).

 ## Supported platforms

 * Linux, OSX, Windows